1. Can I choose the family that I want to adopt my baby? Can I meet them?

 13. When, if at all, does the birthfather have to be present?

 It is not required that the birthfather be present at all, but it is preferable for him to have contact with the adoption caseworker and participate in adoption counseling.
 The agency will also provide follow-up counseling to him at no expense, if he requests such services.

 A putative father who believes that he may have fathered a child can protect his rights by registering with the Virginia Birth Father Registry at www.vabirthfatherregistry.com or calling 1-877-433-2339.

 14. What qualifications must an adoptive couple meet before they are accepted as clients in your agency?

-Preliminary requirements are: 1) Must be between age 22 and 47 at the time of application, 2) Both husband and wife must be Christians and active members in a local church, 3) Must be married at least three years, and 4) Must be drug, alcohol and tobacco free.
+Preliminary requirements are: 1) Must be between age 22 and 47 at the time of application, 2) Both husband and wife must be Christians and active members in a local church, 3) Must be married at least three years, and 4) Must be drug and tobacco free.

 Family Life Services requires three reference letters, a criminal background check, a child protective services clearance, a DMV record, medical recommendations, employment/income verification, a home safety inspection, and must receive an approved home study from a licensed agency or social worker in the state of residence of the couple.
 During the home study process, the social worker evaluates the couple’s suitability as adoptive parents and readiness to parent a child.
 Each FLS adoptive couple is encouraged to attend a two-day adoption-training seminar at Family Life Services prior to placement.
 The seminar covers many aspects of adoption including legal and medical issues, attachment, identity and adoption, communicating with birth parents, talking to a child about adoption, and learning more about birthparents’ needs.